danilobjr/awesome-dev-tools/README.md

 - [ms](https://github.com/vercel/ms) - Tiny millisecond conversion utility
 - [only-allow](https://github.com/pnpm/only-allow) - Force a specific package manager to be used on a project
+- [remeda](https://github.com/remeda/remeda) - A utility library for JavaScript and TypeScript

 ---